cnobles/iGUIDE/docs/index.rst

 laboratory bench-side protocol accompanies this software pipeline, and can be found XXX.

-Below, this readme gives the reader a overview of the pipeline, including how to install and process a sample dataset.
-Processing a sample data set is broken into three parts:
+Below, this documentation gives the reader a overview of the pipeline, including how to install and process a sample dataset.
+Processing a sample data set is broken into a few parts:

-1. developing a configuration file and sample information
+#. developing a configuration file and sample information
-2. setting up a run directory and acquiring the sequence data
+#. setting up a run directory and acquiring the sequence data
-3. initializing the pipeline and understanding the output
+#. initializing the pipeline and understanding the output

 .. toctree::
    :hidden:
-   :maxdepth: 2
+   :maxdepth: 4
    :caption: Contents:

    pages/install.rst